 Superstition tells us that every person walking the earth has a twin that they are unaware of somewhere in the world.
 If we are lucky, we live our lives without ever encountering this mirror image of ourselves.
 Not everyone, however, is so fortunate.

 Tales of these mysterious twins, known as doppelgangers, have been around since the 17th century.
-The word, which literally means "double-goer" in German is defined as "a ghostly counterpart of a living person."
-The school of thought behind this phenomena is that the duplicate is not another individual at all, but instead is their essence that has somehow managed to transcend the body and wander about independently.
+The word, which literally means "double-goer" in German, is defined as "a ghostly counterpart of a living person."
+The school of thought behind this phenomenon is that the duplicate is not another individual at all, but instead is their essence that has somehow managed to transcend the body and wander about independently.

 To encounter one's doppelganger is believed to signal that death awaits on the horizon.
 In 1860, a man who would change history was said to have cast his eyes upon his astral twin, thus sealing his fate.

 On the night he was first elected President of the United States, Abraham Lincoln decided to rest for a while on the settee in his bedroom.
 While lying down, he happened to catch a glimpse of his reflection in a floor-length mirror that was situated across the room.
 He knew instantly upon viewing the image that something was wrong.

 On closer inspection, he saw that, although his body appeared normal, two distinct faces were reflected in the glass.
 One seemed perfectly normal while the other was ghostly pale, resembling that of a corpse.
 Over the course of the next few minutes, the frightening image faded from view.
 A few days later, the scenario repeated itself.